Types of life insurance policies — and how to choose the right one

-There are many types of life insurance policies that can help protect your family, and they all fall into two main categories: term and permanent.
+There are many types of life insurance policies that can help protect your family, but they all fall into two main categories: term and permanent.

 Get an instant Term Life quote